 What You’ll Find Here

-Whether you’re a local resident, a visitor, or someone from across the globe researching your ancestors, we’ve built this site to be a central hub for everything Carbrooke:
+Whether you’re a local resident, a visitor, or someone from across the globe researching your ancestors, we’ve created this site as a place to discover the history of Carbrooke.

 Carbrooke is much more than just a traditional Norfolk agricultural village.
 As part of the ancient ‘Wayland Hundred,’ our history stretches back over 1,500 years, connecting our small corner of the world to international events through the centuries—from the medieval Knights Hospitallers to the busy aerodromes of World War II.